braliart/Programacion-competitiva/Longest comon prefix.md

         return res
 ```
 ### Trie solution
 A Trie is a Tree made of the letters of the alphabet so in encapsules all of the words in the given strings.
-Example:
+It is implemented with nested dicts, example:
 ![image](https://github.com/user-attachments/assets/9a7042aa-4c27-4193-aedc-1141a63d8629)

 Output: Contents of Trie: answer, any, bye, their, there